Treasures of the Indian Ocean: Cruising on the Voyager - Sri Lanka, Maldives, Seychelles & Mauritius

 This will be our third cruise with Voyage of Discovery, but this time on a new ship, the MV Voyager.

 Sri Lanka is one of Asia's richest treasure troves with no fewer than seven amazing UNESCO listed World Heritage Sites.
+Upon arrival in Colombo, (just after midnight!) we headed to our hotel and had a short city tour before spending the night and heading out to Sigiriya.

 In the heart of Sri Lanka is the extraordinary site of Sigiriya - the "Lion Mountain", is considered by some to be the eighth wonder of the world.
 The lofty rock dominating the neighboring plateau consists of an ancient castle used by King Kasyapa as a hideout in the 5th century from his brother who sought vengeance.
 The site is both a palace and a fortress.
 The upper palace is sited on the flat top of the rock, a mid level terrace includes the Lion Gate and the mirror wall with its 1,500 year old frescoes, the lower palace, which clings to the slopes below the rock, and the moats, walls and gardens that extend hundreds of feet out from the base of the rock.